AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 Example - Deploy CoPilot in Google Cloud Platform
 =================================================

+This example shows a CoPilot offer in the GCP marketplace.
+It is recommended to deploy CoPilot based on the latest CoPilot image release.
+For information about Aviatrix CoPilot image releases, see `Aviatrix CoPilot Image Release Notes <https://docs.aviatrix.com/HowTos/copilot_release_notes_images.html>`_.

 - Go to GCP marketplace.

 - Find the product "Aviatrix CoPilot - BYOL".